jdtsmith/speedrect/README.md

 ## Features

-- [Bindings](#key-listing) for all the basic rectangle functions: open, insert string, kill, delete, delete whitespace, clear, copy, yank.
+- [Bindings](#key-listing) for all the basic rectangle functions: open, insert string, kill, delete, clear, copy, yank.
+- Useful, but not default-bound rectangle command to delete all whitespace right
+- Additional command to _invert the deletion_, i.e. delete the _rest_ of the lines, keeping the rectangle.
+- Save and restore the last rectangle's position.
-- Restore the last saved rectangle position, or start a new rectangle from point.
+- Start a new rectangle from point.
 - Calc grab and sum commands.
 - Column shift: slide a rectangle left or right, 1 or 5 columns at a time (or any number, with a prefix).
 - A help page (hit `?`).